Placeholder-Software/Dissonance/docs/Basics/Getting-Started.md

-In this tutorial you will create a new project, import Dissonance and set up some settings required for Dissonance to work properly.
+In this tutorial you will create a new project, import Dissonance and change some settings required for Dissonance to work properly.

 ### 1. Import Dissonance

 Import the Dissonance asset into the project.
-Every time you import a new version of Dissonance a window will pop up offering to take you to the latest changelog, you can launch this window again by navigating to `Windows > Dissonance > Welcome Screen`.
+This will install two folders into your project: `Assets/Plugins/Dissonance` contains the main source code of Dissonance, `Assets/Dissonance` will contain any integration packages which you install.

 ### 2. Download Integrations

+When you import a new version of Dissonance a window will pop up with a list of available integrations, you can launch this window again by navigating to `Windows > Dissonance > Download Integrations`.

-On the welcome screen is a list of integrations available for Dissonance.
-You **must** install at a network backend integration - without this Dissonance cannot send anything over the network!
+To use Dissonance you **must** install at a network backend integration - without this Dissonance cannot send anything over the network!
 Refer to [these docs](Choosing-A-Network.md) for help on choosing which one to use.
+Each integration package includes a demo scene, you should run this demo scene once you have installed the package to verify that Dissonance is properly installed and working in your project.

 ### 3. Run In Background

 Multiplayer games need to keep running (and processing network packets) even when the game window does not have focus.
-To do this navigate to `Edit -> Project Settings -> Player` and enable "Run In Background".
+To do this navigate to `Edit -> Project Settings -> Player` and enable **Run In Background**.

 ### 4. Per Platform Specific Setup